Julia-Eggenschwiler/THEEproject_Jaelle_Julia/README.md

 The word-document: "Report THEE - draft_Julia Eggenschwiler_Jaelle Häfliger", contains the final version of our project-report, all results and outcomes and the interpretation and discussion of the results.

 The subfolder: "r-files with separate plots" contains four additional R-files and two word-documents, with separate plots and notes, which were mainly used during the coding-stage of the project.
 These are not necesary to execute the code and visualize the results of this project.
+The second subfolder: "history_data" contains the ".RData" and ".Rhistory" files of this project.

 # Contact